Fun Fact #332 Dear Friend

 Dear Friend

 October 2nd 1918 In the Argonne Forest, nine companies of the US 77th battalion were trapped behind German lines.
-They were running out of Food, ammo and to make matters worse they had even started being shelled by their allies who were trying to clear the Germans so they could search for “The Lost Battalion”.
+They were running out of Food, ammo and to make matters worse they had even started being shelled by their own allies who were trying to clear the Germans so they could search for “The Lost Battalion”.

 Picture of Cher Ami by the Smithsonian